Skip to main content

 Challenge

-Columbia University wants to understand its students’ experiences with cross-cultural interactions, antisemitism, Islamophobia, other forms of discrimination, sense of belonging, and freedom of expression.
+Columbia University wanted to understand its students’ experiences with cross-cultural interactions, antisemitism, Islamophobia, other forms of discrimination, sense of belonging, and freedom of expression.

 Recent political events, particularly in the Middle East, have spurred high levels of student activism at institutes of higher education, including Columbia University.
 As a result, Columbia’s leadership has a heightened awareness of their community members’ sense of belonging on campus and the University’s responsibility to protect religious and cultural identities.
 Columbia is especially interested in learning about community members’ well-being and experiences with cross-cultural interactions, antisemitism, Islamophobia, and freedom of expression on campus.